 - Probationary period (if any)

-- Leave benefits: annual leave, sick leave, maternity leav, paternity leave etc.
+- Leave benefits: Annual leave, sick leave, maternity leave, paternity leave etc.

 - A deadline for them to accept.

 How long does an offer letter remain valid for acceptance?